SkylineCommunications/dataminer-docs/connector-help/connector_help/Brocade_6510.md

 ## About

-TheBrocade 6510 driver enables Skyline Communication Dataminer to communicate with a Brocade 6510 Switch allowing a user to remotly monitor and operate in the such device via SNMP.
+TheBrocade 6510 driver enables Skyline Communication DataMiner to communicate with a Brocade 6510 Switch allowing a user to remotely monitor and operate in the such device via SNMP.

 ### Ranges of the driver